image

 Is my baby at risk for RSV?

-Infants and young children can have a higher risk of RSV if they:
+Infants and young children are at higher risk for RSV if they:

 • Are born prematurely